rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default withRouter(Navigation);
 {{< /highlight >}}

-The OrganizationSearch component, which can be implemented in the same file, could work with the following implementation.
-It handles its own local state, which is the value that shows up in the input field, but uses as an initial value which comes from the parent component.
-Furthermore, it receives a callback handler which can be used in the `onSubmit()` class method to propagate the search fields value on a submit interaction up the component tree.
+The OrganizationSearch component implemented in the same file would also work with the following implementation.
+It handles its own local state, the value that shows up in the input field, but uses it as an initial value from the parent component.
+It also receives a callback handler, which can be used in the `onSubmit()` class method to propagate the search fields value on a submit interaction up the component tree.

 {{< highlight javascript "hl_lines=3 4 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44" >}}
 ...